knowler/words/content/rust-for-a-rusty-game-developer.md

 +++

-Rust is my first foray into a systems programming language since highschool and even then I never went in past my toes.
+Rust is my first foray into a systems programming language since highschool and even then I never went in past my toes.<!-- more -->
 I remember wanting to learn C++, because that's what the professional game developers were using.
 I was an impatient teenager though — I just wanted to make games — and I ended up settling with an ActionScript 3 library called FlashPunk.
 I used